BaneTrajkovic/RentMatch-AI/README.md

 ## Database

 This repository includes the SQLite database with pre-loaded data for immediate use.
 No database migrations or setup required.

+## Login Information

+For testing purposes, you can log in using:
+- Username: renterMVP
+- Password: rentmatchMVP1

+## Critical Assumptions

+1. Users prefer AI-powered search over traditional browsing